Organic chocolate: Sources

 Many, if not most, producers of organic chocolate source their ingredients from certified fair trade cocoa farms and cooperatives.
-Organic chocolate comes in many varieties, including milk chocolate, white chocolate, and dark chocolate.
+Organic chocolate comes in varieties including milk, white, and dark chocolate.
 Major brands of organic chocolate include Britain-based Green & Black's, Hershey-owned Dagoba Chocolate, and Equal Exchange.
 Less-known retailers include Taza Chocolate, Pacari Chocolate, and Sacred Chocolate, a brand noted for producing raw chocolate.

-Production Process
+Production process

-The Seattle-based chocolate maker Theo Chocolate was one of the first companies that were "fair-trade certified" and produced Organic Chocolate.
-In 2006 Theo Chocolate began their production of organic chocolate, there were no solid guidelines for the manufacturing and they had to get the process and ingredients in the correct measurements.
-The main ingredient in chocolate, cocoa is going to be found close to the equator and the majority of it is grown in Western Africa.
-The organic cocoa, the main ingredient in organic chocolate, is sent to the chocolate factor where they arrive in burlap sacks.
-The cocoa beans are then thoroughly cleaned and foreign objects are removed until just the beans remain.
-The manufacturer makes sure to use all organic ingredients to ensure that the final product is truly organic.
+The Seattle-based chocolate maker Theo Chocolate was one of the first companies that were "fair-trade certified" and produced organic chocolate.
+In 2006 when Theo Chocolate began their production of organic chocolate, there were no solid guidelines for chocolate manufacturing at the time and they had to get the process and ingredients in the correct measurements.
+The main ingredient in chocolate, cocoa is found close to the equator and the majority is grown in West Africa and South America.
+The organic cocoa, the main ingredient in organic chocolate, is sent to the chocolate factory, where they are thoroughly cleaned and foreign objects are removed.
+Organic cocoa beans are grown less than non-organic cocoa beans.
+Beyond the cocoa, other ingredients are also organic.